NikhilRajOfficial/RealEstate-house/README.md

 <!-- Intro -->

-# [RealEstate-Housing-Website]
+# [Real-Estate Website]

 ## Overview
-  This project is basically a real eatate housing website.
+  This project is basically a real eatate website.
 In this Website you gona see the loctaion wise house availabe ,its price etc...

 ## Tools Used In
 I just use [HTML] [CSS] [JAVASCRIPT].